This story begins in 2014.

 And my conclusion was pretty immediate: open sourcing it!

 Looking online, I didn’t find any other data source for geolocated streetart.
-So, my assumption here is that it would be particularly helpful for somebody interested in this field.
+So, my assumption here is that it would be particularly helpful for somebody interested in starting a new project.

 Thus, with the agreement of Simon, I decided to open all the data collected on Graffmap (see this repo for more info).

-In a similar way, I also open sourced the code of my first MVP in case somebody would like to use it.
+In a similar way, I also open sourced the code of this MVP in case somebody would like to use it.

 If I could come back in time, I would probably try to better understand what kind of questions I am actually answering with this side project.
 I would probably also discuss and get feedback from other people earlier on.